A Complete Guide to Angel Investors for Small Businesses and Startups

 • Venture capital, on the other hand, refers to institutional investors who invest other people’s money, such as pension funds or endowments, in early-stage companies.
 These investors also provide mentorship and industry connections but tend to invest larger amounts of money, typically ranging from £1 million to £10 million or more.

+In summary, the difference between angel investing and venture capital lies in the investment stage, amount, and source of funds.
 Angel investing is usually early stage, high risk and low investment, while venture capital is later stage, high-risk and high-investment.
+This distinction highlights the key aspects of angel investing vs venture capital.

 What do angel investors provide?